 Full-service digital marketing company for SEO web design content and paid campaigns

-How Web Design and Landing Pages Shape the User Journey
+Web Design, Landing Pages, and the User Journey

 A website often gives people their first useful impression of your business.
 It helps explain what you do, who you are, whether you are credible, and why the work should matter to them.

-That story starts with web design that supports the user journey instead of treating every page like a standalone sales pitch.
+Telling that story starts with web design that supports the user journey instead of treating each page like a standalone sales pitch.

-Guide users through the right sequence.
+Guide visitors through the page path.

-Users should not have to assemble the story themselves.
-The page should help them move from problem to solution, comparison to trust, or interest to action.
+The page should help users move from problem to solution, comparison to trust, or interest to action without making them connect every piece on their own.

 Match the page to where the user is.

-A website with more pages, menus, animations, forms, and design elements only works when those pieces help users move forward.
-Otherwise, the added complexity can make the site harder to use.
+A larger website is not automatically a better website.
+More pages, more menus, more animations, more forms, and more design elements can help when they support the user journey, but they can also make the site harder to use.

-Key information gets buried
+Important information gets buried

 Proof, service details, pricing context, contact options, animations, and design elements should help users move forward instead of making the page harder to use.

-Note: Auto-play videos, advanced navigation, excessive redirects, high-resolution images, and other site elements can slow a page down.
-Page load speed is a ranking factor, but speed also affects whether the site feels usable once someone lands on it.
+Note: Auto-play videos, high-resolution images, advanced navigation, excessive redirects, and other site elements can create load speed issues.
+Page load speed is a ranking factor, but speed also affects how usable the site feels once someone gets there.

 PPC budgets should not be treated like a fixed package for every business working with a digital marketing company in Anaheim, CA. The right spend depends on what is being sold, how competitive the market is, what a lead or sale is worth, and what the paid campaign needs to prove.